 GET A FREE PRICE QUOTE

-The Ford Explorer is a large SUV that can haul the whole family and has been around for more than 20 years.
-The original 1991 Explorer was more like a truck than the newest generation is, which features a third row, car-like driving dynamics, and modern tech features.
+The Ford Explorer is a large SUV that can seat the whole family and has been on the market for more than two decades.
+The original 1991 Explorer was more like a truck than the newest generation, which features a third row, car-like driving dynamics, and modern tech equipment.

 For more information including options, prices, gas-mileage ratings, and specifications, see our 2014 Ford Explorer review.
 You can also see the 2014 Explorer compared to its competitors.
 And check out The Car Connection's coverage of the 2013 Ford Explorer.